A Complete Guide to Planning a School Carnival

 Make sure you don’t run into any problems by:

-- Consult with local officials to determine what licenses and insurance are needed, such as for providing rides, inflatables, or selling food.
+- Consulting with local officials to determine what licenses and insurance are needed, such as for providing rides, inflatables, or selling food.

 - Discussing safety and procedures with all teachers, staff, parents, vendors, and volunteers.